 Cumberland Gap National Historical Park Quarter

-Before the Cumberland Gap National Historical Park Quarter is released in 2016, the US Mint will issue the Shawnee National Forest Quarter.
-Following the Cumberland Gap National Historical Park quarter will be the Harpers Ferry National Historical Park Quarter, Theodore Roosevelt National Park Quarter, and the Fort Moultrie Quarter, which will be released later in 2016.
+Earlier in 2016, the Shawnee National Forest Quarter for Illinois was introduced.
+Following the Cumberland Gap National Historical Park Quarter are the Harpers Ferry National Historical Park Quarter for West Virginia, the Theodore Roosevelt National Park Quarter for North Dakota, and the Fort Moultrie Quarter for South Carolina.

-Cumberland Gap National Historical Park is located in Kentucky and honors a site where long ago, Native Americans and settlers traveled through a break in the Appalachian Mountains.
-In 1940, Cumberland Gap was declared a national park in Kentucky as it was the path traveled to reach western lands in the United States during the expansion of the country in the 1800′s.
+Cumberland Gap National Historical Park is located at the border between Kentucky, Tennessee, and Virginia.
+It honors a site where long ago, Native Americans and settlers traveled through a break in the Appalachian Mountains.
+In 1940, Cumberland Gap was declared a national park in Kentucky as it was the path traveled to reach western lands in the United States during the expansion of the country in the 1800’s.

 After the American Revolutionary War, people wanted to settle further west, and used the gap to get past the treacherous Appalachian Mountains.
 Eventually a rail-road system went through the gap, and during the Civil War, it had strategic value, as both the North and South tried to gain control of the Cumberland Gap.